-I first published this recipe for Parsnip Topped Vegetable Pot Pies last January but it’s too good not to share again!
+I have been making this Parsnip Topped Vegetable Pot Pies recipe since I first published it in 2015 !
 It’s an easy, nutrient dense way to help you incorporate vegetarian meals in your family’s diet.
-The filling is full of tasty vegetables and the crispy parsnip rosti topping makes these wonderful pot pies pure comfort food.
+The mushrooms give a ‘meaty’ texture that even meat and potato aficionados will love and the crispy parsnip rösti-style topping makes these wonderful vegetable pot pies pure comfort food.

-I was inspired by a recipe for Mini Mushroom and Parsnip Rosti Pies by Anna Jones in Waitrose Food Magazine but my adaptation uses a wider variety of vegetables and some slightly different flavours.
-The mushrooms give a ‘meaty’ texture that even meat and potato aficionados will love.
-Plus, my Parsnip Topped Vegetable Pot Pies really don’t take all that long to put together, although there is some light chopping, sautéing and stirring involved.
+I was inspired by a recipe for Mini Mushroom and Parsnip Rosti Pies by Anna Jones in Waitrose Food Magazine, however I wanted to incorporate a wider variety of vegetables and add some slightly different flavours.
+My Parsnip Topped Vegetable Pot Pies really don’t take all that long to put together, although there is some light chopping, sautéing and stirring involved.

-To make the recipe ahead of time, you can follow the directions up to step 8.
+To make the recipe ahead of time, follow the directions up to step 8.
 Leave peeling and grating the parsnips till later so they don’t discolour (so skip step 9).
 Complete step 10 and then cool the vegetable mixture and store it in the fridge until you need it.
 Transfer the mixture to the pie dishes before heating.
 Peel and grate the parsnips for the topping, toss them with the oil and use them to top the pie filling as described in the recipe.
 You will need to bake the pies for a little bit longer to ensure they are piping hot throughout.

-Parsnip Topped Vegetable Pot Pies Printable Recipe
+Parsnip Topped Vegetable Pot Pies – Printable Recipe

 Parsnip Topped Vegetable Pot Pies